Using an employer of record in Indonesia

 Payments into Indonesiaโs BPJS Ketenagakerjaan fund include:

-Your employer of record in Indonesia will be knowledgeable about income tax and other legal contributions and can ensure these payments are made appropriately as part of your payroll cycle.
+An employer of record in Indonesia will be knowledgeable about income tax and other legal contributions, and may support with accurate processing of these payments as part of your payroll cycle.

 Employment laws in Indonesia